The Honest Season · Chapter 14

 Hail.
 The word itself was hard.
 The word was a single syllable, percussive, the sound of the thing it described, the sound of ice hitting wheat, hitting leaves, hitting stems, hitting heads, the sound that Ruth had heard four times in thirty-eight years and that she did not want to hear again and that she could not prevent from hearing because she could not prevent the storm and she could not prevent the hail and she could not do anything except watch and wait and hope that the storm's path did not cross her fields.

 The storm crossed the Hoffman place to the north.
-She could see the rain curtain, the gray wall of precipitation that hung from the cloud base and that swept across the ground the way a broom sweeps a floor — steadily, thoroughly, the sweeping that left nothing untouched.
-She could see the green tint in the cloud base — the green that indicated hail, the green that was produced by the refraction of light through ice, the green that farmers watched for with the particular attention of a person watching for the thing that can destroy them.
+She could see the rain curtain, the gray wall sweeping across the ground.
+She could see the green tint in the cloud base, the green that farmers watched for with the particular attention of a person watching for the thing that can destroy them.

 The green was there.
 The storm had hail.

 The storm moved southeast.
-Ruth calculated.
-She calculated the direction and the speed and the width of the storm's path and she mapped the path onto her land and the mapping told her that the storm would cross Section 8, the section east of Section 12, the section that held 640 acres of spring wheat that was thirty inches tall and in the milk-to-dough stage and that represented three months of work and $80,000 of inputs and the particular investment of hope that every section carried.
+Ruth calculated its path and mapped it onto her land.
+It would cross Section 8, the section east of Section 12, the section that held three months of work and the particular investment of hope that every section carried.

 She stood on the porch and she watched the storm move toward Section 8 and she could not stop it and she could not divert it and she could not do anything except watch, the watching that was the farmer's lot when the weather turned violent, the watching that was not passive but was agonized, the agony of a person who sees the thing coming and cannot step out of the way.